colinmollenhour/Cm_Cache_Backend_Redis/README.md

 ## RELATED / TUNING

- - Automatic cleaning is optional and not necessary, but recommended in cases with frequently changing tags and keys or infrequent tag cleaning.
+ - Automatic cleaning is optional and not recommended since it is slow and uses lots of memory.
+ - Occasional (e.g. once a day) garbage collection is recommended if the entire cache is infrequently cleared and automatic cleaning is not enabled.
+The nest solution is to run a cron job which does the garbage collection.
+   (See "Example Garbage Collection Script" below.)
  - Compression will have additional CPU overhead but may be worth it for memory savings and reduced traffic.
    For high-latency networks it may even improve performance.
 Use the [Magento Cache Benchmark](https://github.com/colinmollenhour/magento-cache-benchmark) to analyze your real-world